 The system and reservoirs can either be in a factorizable or non-factorizable state; a factorizable state being one where the total density matrix can be written as a product of the system density matrix and the reservoir density matrices; e.g..~$\hat\rho_{\rm sys} \otimes \hat{\rho}_{\rm res 1} \otimes \hat{\rho}_{\rm res 2} \otimes \cdots$.
 This state is often also called a product state.
 A non-factorizable state is any other density matrix for the system plus the reservoirs.
 Up to this point, this work has discussed a set-up which started its evolution at time $t_0$ in a factorized state.
 In this section, we consider protocols in which the initial density matrix is in a non-factorizable state.

 In quantum mechanical systems, a system's state is changed by the mere fact of observing it.
 In particular, the act of measuring the system state projects it into a definite system state, which means the entanglement with the reservoirs is destroyed, leaving the system and reservoirs in a factorized density matrix.
-Hence, the only way to measure the changes between time $t_1$ and time $t_2$ without this projection onto a factorized state at time $t_1$ is to consider the following protocol. \begin{itemize} \item[] {\bf Non-factorizing Protocol.} We prepare many set-ups in the same manner, such that they are in the same non-factorized state at time $t'$.
+Hence, the only way to measure the changes between time $t_1$ and time $t_2$ without this projection onto a factorized state at time $t_1$ is to consider the following protocol. \begin{itemize} \item[] {\bf Non-factorizing Protocol.} We prepare many set-ups in the same manner (starting each with the same factorized state at a time $t_0$ and letting them evolve in the same manner), so they are all in the same non-factorized state at a time $t_1$.